 Gamma sterilisation is the method of choice for a wide range of products.
-In addition to medical devices, gamma sterilisation is also used for medicine, pharmaceutical packaging, cosmetic products, packaging materials, laboratory items, archive materials and antiquaria.
+In addition to medical devices, gamma sterilisation is also used for medicine, pharmaceutical packaging, packaging materials and laboratory items.

 Even when taking the greatest care and under the best hygienic conditions, it is impossible to achieve completely sterile products in the manufacture and packaging of medical devices.
 Therefore, a terminal sterilisation step in the final packaging is essential.

 - Your advantages as a BBF steriXpert customer